kyleParrent/ajax-project/README.md

 # movie-registry

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic HTML, CSS, and JavaScript solo project for movie watchers who want to rate and review films.